-What Does Your Email Address Say About You?
+What Impression Does Your Email Address Give?

 We all know how important first impressions are.
-Today, your e-mail address may be the first thing anyone knows about you.
+Today, your email address may be the first thing anyone knows about you.
 And what it tells them may surprise you.

-Most people recognize that having a return e-mail address of email@example.com isn’t as professional as firstname.lastname@example.org.
-But there are many other ways to have an e-mail give a less than professional impression of you.
+Most people recognize that having a return email address of email@example.com isn’t as professional as firstname.lastname@example.org.
+But there are many other ways to have an email give a less than professional impression of you.

-If you have a website, you should by all means have an e-mail address that references your website even if you prefer to retrieve your e-mail through Hotmail or Gmail.
+If you have a website, you should by all means have an email address that references your website even if you prefer to retrieve your email through Hotmail or Gmail.

-Your web host can provide an e-mail alias that forwards your e-mails to your Hotmail or Gmail account.
-All of your customers still know you as a email@example.com without knowing that your e-mail is really being forwarded to firstname.lastname@example.org.
+Your web host can provide an email alias that forwards your emails to your Hotmail or Gmail account.
+All of your customers still know you as a email@example.com without knowing that your email is really being forwarded to firstname.lastname@example.org.
 Such email aliases are usually offered as a free service by the people who host your website.